Freedom in the World

 Political Rights (1 = best, 7 = worst)

 Czechoslovakia was created in 1918 amid the collapse of the Austro-Hungarian Empire.
-Soviet forces helped establish a communist government after World War II, and in 1968 they crushed the so-called Prague Spring, a period of halting political liberalization under reformist leader Alexander Dubček.
+Soviet forces helped establish a communist government after World War II, and in 1968 they crushed the so-called Prague Spring, a period of liberalization under reformist leader Alexander Dubček.